-The field of nutritional psychology contains fresh insights and wisdom that can augment a number of healing professions.
-Whether you are a yoga teacher helping your students to embody more in their practice or if you are a social worker, hoping to help clients with depression or anxiety, the wisdom of the field of nutritional psychology will give you a fresh perspective to liven up your approach.
+The field of eating psychology contains fresh insights and wisdom that can augment a number of healing professions.
+Whether you are a yoga teacher helping your students to embody more in their practice or if you are a social worker, hoping to help clients with depression or anxiety, the wisdom of the field of eating psychology will give you a fresh perspective to liven up your approach.

 8) Work in Corporate wellness programs designing and implementing programs: